okTurtles/group-income/CONTRIBUTING.md

 ## How to help by translating

 We always appreciate translation efforts, even if they're not perfect or complete!
-The instruction are [here](https://github.com/okTurtles/strings/blob/master/README.md#help-translate-a-language).
+The instructions are [here](https://github.com/okTurtles/strings/blob/master/README.md#help-translate-a-language).

 ## How to submit an issue